kubernetes-sigs/gateway-api/site-src/concepts/api-overview.md

 <!-- source: https://docs.google.com/document/d/1BxYbDovMwnEqe8lj8JwHo8YxHAt3oC7ezhlFsG_tyag/edit#heading=h.8du598fded3c -->
 ![schema](/images/schema-uml.svg)

-## Request flow
+### Request flow

-A typical client/gateway API request flow for a gateway implemented using a reverse proxy is:
+A typical [north/south] API request flow for a gateway implemented using a reverse proxy is:

 1. A client makes a request to <http://foo.example.com>.
 2. DNS resolves the name to a `Gateway` address.
 3. The reverse proxy receives the request on a `Listener` and uses the [Host header](https://tools.ietf.org/html/rfc7230#section-5.4) to match an `HTTPRoute`.
 4. Optionally, the reverse proxy can perform request header and/or path matching based on `match` rules of the `HTTPRoute`.
 5. Optionally, the reverse proxy can modify the request, i.e. add/remove headers, based on `filter` rules of the `HTTPRoute`.
 6. Lastly, the reverse proxy forwards the request to one or more objects, i.e.
    `Service`, in the cluster based on `backendRefs` rules of the `HTTPRoute`.

+[north/south]:/concepts/glossary#north-south-traffic

-## TLS Configuration
+### TLS Configuration

 TLS is configured on Gateway listeners, and may be referred to across namespaces.

 Please refer to the [TLS details](/guides/tls) guide for a deep dive on TLS.

+## Attaching Routes to Services

+When using the Gateway API to configure a [service mesh], the Route will attach directly to a Service, representing configuration meant to be applied to any traffic directed to the Service.
+How and which Routes attach to a given Service is controlled by the Routes themselves (working with Kubernetes RBAC).

+The relationship between the Route's Namespace and the Service's Namespace is
+important:

+- Same Namespace <a name="producer-routes"></a>

+    A Route in the same Namespace as its Service is called a [producer route] since it is typically created by the creator of the workload in order to define acceptable usage of the workload (for example, [Ana] would deploy both the workload and the Route).
+All requests from any client of the workload, from any Namespace, will be affected by this Route.

+- Different Namespaces <a name="consumer-routes"></a>

+    A Route in a different Namespace than its Service is called a [consumer route].
+Typically, this is a Route meant to refine how a consumer of a given workload makes request of that workload (for example, configuring custom timeouts for that consumer's use of the workload).
+This Route will only affect requests from workloads in the same Namespace as the Route.

+    There is ongoing [GAMMA] work around the relationship between producer routes and consumer routes.
+Note also that it is not currently possible to define multiple consumer routes for the same Service in the same Namespace.

+[Ana]:/concepts/roles-and-personas#ana
+[producer route]:/concepts/glossary#provider-route
+[consumer route]:/concepts/glossary#consumer-route
+[GAMMA]:/contributing/gamma
+[service mesh]:/concepts/glossary#service-mesh

+### How it Works

+To attach a Route to a Service, the Route needs an entry in its `parentRefs` field referencing the Service.
+If the Route and the Service are in the same Namespace, the Route is a [producer route](#producer-routes); otherwise, it is a [consumer route](#consumer-routes).
+It is not currently possible to define multiple consumer routes for the same Service in the same Namespace.

+When one or more Routes are attached to a Service, requests that do not match at least one of the Routes will be rejected.

+### Request flow

+A typical [east/west] API request flow is:

+1. A client workload makes a request to <http://foo.ns.service.cluster.local>.
+2. The data plane locates the Service matching `foo` in Namespace `ns`.
+3. The data plane locates Routes associated with the `foo` Service.
+4. If the request does not match any Route, it is rejected.
+5. The data plane uses the `backendRefs` of the highest-priority matching Route to select a destination workload.
+6. The data plane routes the request on to the destination workload (most likely using [endpoint routing], but it is allowed to use [Service routing]).

+[east/west]:/concepts/glossary#east-west-traffic
+[endpoint routing]:/concepts/glossary#endpoint-routing
+[Service routing]:/concepts/glossary#service-routing

 ## Extension points